JonnyGamer/SwiftKoans/Chapter1.md

 Warnings will highlight a line of code as `yellow`
 Warnings only crop up when something unintended may take place.
 Fun Fact: You can still run your program, even if you have warnings!
+Typically, we try to fix warnings

 ---